Hibby/packetradio-guide/docs/beginners-guide.md

 **AFSK**

-Audio Frequncy Shift Keying - Multiple audible tones.
+Audio Frequency Shift Keying - Multiple audible tones.
 This is commonly found on VHF, FM 1200bd links.
 Classic bleeps and bloops that have been heard on our frequencies for decades.
 Tune to 144.800MHz to get a flavour from the APRS network.

 **FSK**

 Frequency Shift Keying - Multiple tones, not necessarily audible.
 Commonly found on UHF, FM 9600bd links.
-This sounds quite like white noise and can be difficut to differentiate from unsquelched audio.
+This sounds quite like white noise and can be difficult to differentiate from unsquelched audio.

 **PSK**